 Alice C. Linsley

-Kush is first mentioned in the Bible as the father of Nimrod and Ramah.
-Kush and his sons were great rulers who controlled the water ways in their territories.
+A Nilo-Saharan ruler by the name of "Kush" (Cush) is first mentioned in the Bible as the father of Nimrod and Ramah.
+Kush and his sons were rulers who controlled the water ways in their territories.
 The rivers were used to transport cargo and supplied the necessary water for mining industries.
 Kush was famous for gold, a fact to which Genesis alludes when speaking of the river Pishon that flowed through the land of Ha'vilah, where there is gold (Gen. 2:11).
 Another African river is the Gihon which wound through the land of Kush (Gen. 2:13).

-The Kushites were a highly organized people, consisting of numerous clans and castes.
+The Kushite rulers were a highly organized and militaristic.
+They ruled of territories consisting of numerous clans and castes.
 The marriage and ascendancy pattern of their rulers drove their expansion into new territories.
 They were skilled in hunting, combat, sailing, astronomy and metal working.
 Their rulers controlled the major water systems and founded early mining industries along the Nile and in southern Israel.

 The first rulers of a unified Nile Valley were Kushites.
 The Biblical prophets group Mizraim (Egypt) and Kush (Upper Nile/Sudan/Ethiopia) together because the Lower and Upper Nile regions were first unified by the Kushite ruler Menes (Meni) around 3000 BC.
 Whether Menes was Narmer or Ahauiti, his unification of the Upper and Lower Nile established him as the founder of a new House/Dynasty.
 This remained the case even after Mentuhotep II reunited Egypt after the 1st Intermediate Period.
 Instead of being recognized as the founder of a new House, Mentuhotep II was considered a ruler of the 11th Dynasty.